hillaryrkane47/unit-2-project/README.md

 ## User Stories

 * As a user, I can search the database to browse recipes.
-* As a user, I can filter my search based on allergy, diet, course, and cuisine.
+* As a user, I can filter my search based on allergy, course, and cuisine.
 * As a user, I can save recipes on my dashboard.
 * As a user, I can delete a recipe from my dashboard.
 * As a user, I can view my collection of recipes at any point.